The Source for All Your Flooring & Remodeling Needs!

-You’ll face the same issue with your bathroom countertop, but in a smaller dose.
-As far as countertop materials go, you really have to take the natural stone route.
+You’ll face the same issue with your bathroom countertops, but in a smaller dose.
+As far as countertops materials go, you really have to take the natural stone route.
 As long as you seal the surface, you shouldn’t run into any problems with durability.
-Plus, water is far less of a disturbance to a countertop compared to a floor.
+Plus, water is far less of a disturbance to a countertops compared to a floor.

-A granite or quartz countertop can steal the show with its random veiny design and comforting appeal.
+A granite or quartz countertops can steal the show with its random veiny design and comforting appeal.
 You’ll literally have hundreds of different designs to choose from no matter which natural stone material you go with.
-Honestly, you would be wise to base your entire bathroom remodel around the countertop type.
+Honestly, you would be wise to base your entire bathroom remodel around the countertops type.
 That’s how powerful of a look natural stone offers.
-Your countertop can be the focal point of your revamped bathroom!
+Your countertops can be the focal point of your revamped bathroom!

 Believe it or not, there is a lot to decide on with bathing.
 First off, many homeowners feel the need to have a bath tub in their bathroom even though they only ever shower.
 If you don’t use a tub then what’s the point of having one?
 It will only take up space.

 Even for a master bathroom, you don’t have to have a bath tub.
 Why not just expand on your shower design?
 These days, frameless glass showers are all the rage.
 Frameless glass showers add elegance to a bathroom while also making the space seem larger.
 There is no curtain and no panels to distract the overall design.